Civilian Jobs After Serving In The Military in Aviation

 Commercial airlines will probably want you to have a bachelor’s degree in meteorology, aviation meteorology, or even another type of science.

-Your training and skills in the military can also count towards your education and the experience companies are looking for.
+Your military training and skills can also count towards your education and the experience companies are looking for.
 Beyond working for a commercial airline, you could work for a private company, which might do work for the government or even the military.

 Aviation Jobs Across the Different Branches